Master of Puppets (song): Usage in media

 "Master of Puppets" is featured in a scene of the 2003 film Old School and is heard as actors Luke Wilson and Will Ferrell play characters who are busy kidnapping people off the street to join their new fraternity.
 The song was featured in the opening credits for the film Zombieland: Double Tap.
 The song also appears in a trailer for the game Marvel's Midnight Suns.
-It also briefly features in the Big Short.

 The song is featured in the fourth season finale of the Netflix series Stranger Things, where the character Eddie Munson is seen playing the track in the Upside Down to attract the Demobats.
 The band said they were "blown away" by the scene.
 As happened with Kate Bush's "Running Up That Hill", which was also featured in the season, the song regained popularity and started charting again following the release of the finale, notably entering the U.S. and UK charts for the first time since the song's original 1986 release.
 It then peaked at number four in the Netherlands.